-The Battambang region of north-west Khmer Republic produces a large percentage of the country's agricultural produce.
+Background: The Battambang region of north-west Khmer Republic produces a large percentage of the country's agricultural produce.
 The province is undoubtedly the most fertile area still under firm Government control in the war against the Khmer Rouge insurgents,and as such plays a vital role in keeping both the people and the economy of the country alive.

 One of Battambang's most famous crops is the delicious Asian orange.
 Since the escalation of the civil conflict in 1970, the total orange acreage under cultivation has dwindled, along with the important rice acreage.
 But the province still produces sufficient oranges to cause a glut on the home market during the harvest season of December to April.